intel/dffml/docs/contributing/gsoc/2021/index.rst

     automl
     archive_storage

-If you've got a idea you'd like to propose, please make a new issue with the `gsoc: project:` prefix to discuss it!
+If you've got an idea you'd like to propose, please make a new issue with the `gsoc: project:` prefix to discuss it!
 We're open to all sorts of ideas.
 Students are also welcome to add "stretch goal" ideas to their application, which don't have to be related to their main proposal (but still have to result